 What You Need to Know When Borrowing from Other Libraries

 You may request books from another library.
-They will be sent to the Parkland Library, and you will be notified via your Parkland email account when the item is ready for pickup.
+They will be sent to the Parkland Learning Commons, and you will be notified via your Parkland email account when the item is ready for pickup.

 USE YOUR PARKLAND EMAIL ACCOUNT!